 Signs and beliefs

-If the cuckoo is not heard on this day, then the winter will be early and snowy.
+If the cuckoo is not heard on this day, then winter will be early and snowy.

-Whoever is lucky enough to find a blooming scale on this day (aka the king of grass, a secret woman or Peter's cross) and uproot it, the plant will serve as a protective amulet from human evil and the machinations of evil spirits.
-Another scale can indicate where the treasure is hidden, and help to get the treasure.
+Whoever is lucky enough to find a blooming scale grass on this day (aka king grass, hidden place or Peter's cross) and uproot it, the plant will serve as a protective amulet from human evil and the machinations of evil spirits.
+A scalefish can also indicate where the treasure is hidden and help you get the treasure.

-Whoever starts mowing before Peter's Day, God will punish him so that not a single doctor or healer can heal him.
+Whoever starts mowing before Peter's day, God will punish him so that not a single doctor or healer will be able to cure him.

-Nettle is a good remedy for protection from the evil eye and tricks of evil spirits.
-To protect housing, you need to hang the plant over the windows and the entrance, put it on saucers, an attic, a threshold.
-To cleanse the house from damage or the evil eye, it is necessary to fumigate the premises with smoke from nettle seeds burned on stove coals.
+Nettle is a good remedy for protection from the evil eye and the tricks of evil spirits.
+To protect your home, you need to hang the plant over the windows and entrance, place it on trays, the attic, or the threshold.
+To cleanse a house from damage or the evil eye, it is necessary to fumigate the premises with smoke from nettle seeds burned on stove coals.

-Nettle canvas woven on this day relieves back pain.
-It is better to collect the plant with bare hands - then the joints will not hurt, and the blood will rejuvenate.
+Nettle canvas woven on this day relieves lower back pain.
+It is better to collect the plant with bare hands - then the joints will not hurt and the blood will be rejuvenated.